 Global Women’s Health Service

-The Department of Obstetrics and Gynecology at the University of Illinois at Chicago has a commitment to women's health not just in Chicago, but globally as well.
-Please read on about some of our global health clinical work.
+The Department of Obstetrics and Gynecology at the University of Illinois at Chicago has a commitment to women’s health not just in Chicago, but globally as well.
+Please read on about our collaboration with Mekelle University in the northern Tigray region of Ethiopia.

 The Mela Project